 Asian shares extend losses as toll from pandemic surges

-Japan's benchmark dropped almost 4% and other regional markets were mostly lower.
-Shares in Australia rose after the government promised more recession-fighting stimulus.
+Japan's benchmark fell nearly 3% and other regional markets were mostly lower.
+Shares in Australia surged 7% after the government promised more recession-fighting stimulus.

+“We want to keep the engine of our economy running through this crisis," Prime Minister Scott Morrison told reporters in Canberra.

+The unprecedented $130 billion package includes wage subsidies of up to $1,500 per two weeks to businesses to keep workers on the job.

-Monday's drop followed a decline of more than 3% on Wall Street on Friday despite hopes that a $2 trillion relief bill would ease the economic havoc brought by the pandemic.
+Hopes that a $2 trillion relief bill would ease the economic havoc brought by the pandemic fell flat on Friday, as the major indexes ended lower.
 The S&P 500 still gained 10.3% last week, its biggest weekly win since 2009.
 The Dow Jones Industrial Average's 12.8% weekly gain was its biggest since 1938.
 But the market is still down 25% from the peak it reached a month ago.

-The U.S. pandemic relief bill approved by the Congress and signed Friday by President Donald Trump includes direct payments to households, aid to hard-hit industries like airlines and support for small businesses.
-Despite the help, analysts expect markets to remain turbulent until the outbreak begins to wane.
+The pandemic relief bill approved by the Congress and signed Friday by President Donald Trump includes direct payments to households, aid to hard-hit industries like airlines and support for small businesses.
+Analysts expect markets to remain turbulent, however, until the outbreak begins to wane.

 “Sentiment once again took a turn for the worse going into a week of reckoning by means of economic fundamentals," Jingyi Pan of IG said in a commentary.
 “The rally seen for Wall Street last week may amount to little more but a relief rally with sentiment turning sour once again going into a fresh week."

-Australia's S&P/ASX 200 added 2.3% to 4,955.70 as the government prepared to announce fresh economic support measures for businesses.

-The push to deliver financial relief has gained urgency as the outbreak widens.
+The push to deliver financial relief has gained urgency worldwide as the outbreak widens.
 The number of cases in the U.S. has now surpassed those in China and Italy, climbing to more than 142,000 known cases, according to Johns Hopkins University.
-The worldwide total has topped 721,000, and the death toll has climbed to nearly 34,000, while more than 151,000 have recovered.
+The worldwide total has topped 723,000, and the death toll has topped 34,000, while nearly 152,000 have recovered.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, or death.